bmatsuo/go-table/README.md

 The example isn't vastly shorter, or less complex than the original, but the boiler-plate looping is gone and the modularity eliminates the need for any extra helper functions.
 A close inspection also reveals that the test index `i` is no longer included in the error message, because the table package prepends test index information for you automatically.
 These improvements are small, but eliminating this repitive code from virtually every unit test written is definitely *a win* in the big picture.

+If any of these tests were to have errors, say index 3 (`{"%#a", "[%#a]"}`), it would have an error message like.

+    flagtest 3: Sprintf("%#a", new(flagPrinter)) => "[%#foo]", want "[%#a]"

+The unexpected output `"[%#foo]"` is clearly bogus.
+But, the idea here is that the test recieved its own name (type + slice index).
+And, that the error message printed includes the string of the error returned by flagtest's Test method.

 Installation
 ============